-Step 4: Place the Frame
+Step 4: Place the Sandbox Frame

 Remove the stakes and string and put the sandbox frame into place.
 Use a rubber mallet to lightly tap the top of the frame in 1 or 2-ft. intervals so that it settles into place.
 Ensure that the landscaping fabric edges are completely covered by the frame.
 Trim any excess off on the outside of the frame with a utility knife.

-Step 5: Fill the Sandbox
+Step 5: Fill the Sandbox with Sand

 Fill the sandbox with play sand.
 It is “cleaner” than regular sand because it has been sifted and washed and is not as dusty or dirty as construction sand for your children to play in.
 Note that you will need A LOT of sand to fill your sandbox.
 To estimate how much, you need to know that length x width x height = volume.
 For a 6' x 6' sandbox with an approximate height of about 1', you will need 36 cu. ft. of play sand to completely fill the sandbox.
 You don’t want to fill it up completely though.
 Fill at least half way.
 One hundred pounds of sand covers approximately 1 cubic foot.

-Step 6: Cover It
+Step 6: Cover the Sandbox for Protection

 Buy a 6' x 6' tarp to cover the sandbox for when it’s not in use.
 Not only does this keep the sand dry, it protects it from any unwanted contaminants and objects — your neighbor’s cat might find the sandbox irresistible.
 Apply Velcro strips to one side of the tarp and then to corresponding locations on the sandbox walls.
 When fastened down, the Velcro will hold the tarp in place and keep it from blowing away or being invaded by animals or anything else.